 - Disable driver signature enforcement on Windows 8 and 10 (instructions below).

-- Completely turn off (check Task Manager!) any emulators running on your system right now, such as the BlueStacks Android app player.
+- Completely turn off (check Task Manager!) any emulators running on your system, such as the BlueStacks Android app player.

-Turn Off Driver Signature Enforcement in Windows 8 and Windows 10
+How to Turn Off Driver Signature Enforcement in Windows 10 and 8

 To successfully follow the instructions above, Windows 8 and Windows 10 users will need to turn off the enforced driver signature.

 Windows 8: Press the keyboard shortcut Windows key + C to open the Charms menu, then go to Settings > More PC Settings > General.
-The following steps are identical to Windows 10.
+After this, the steps are identical to Windows 10.

 Windows 10: Press the keyboard shortcut Windows key + I to open the Settings menu, then go to Update and Security > Recovery.